tlpackus/programing-language-suggester/README.md

 * _Make sure you're in the the index.html file_
 * _Right click_
 * _Select "Open with Live Server"_
 * _There you can check out my site_
+* _Fill out the questions and click "Show Results" to see what the Guru recommends you_

 ## Known Bugs

-Still working out how to highlight the right course.
+None

 ## License